Franklin Graham: Ministerial career

-In early 1990's Franklin Graham was second second vice-chairman of the Billy Graham Evangelistic Association (BGEA).
+In the early 1990s Franklin Graham was second second vice-chairman of the Billy Graham Evangelistic Association (BGEA).
 He was the only child of Billy Graham on the BGEA's board.
 It was speculated that Franklin Graham could become his father's successor in ministry; however, he denied that he could fulfill the role in the same way as Billy Graham.
 In 1995, at a crusade in Toronto, Billy Graham collapsed from a bleeding colon and, despite his hosts' efforts to find another preacher, insisted that his son Franklin take his place, highlighting Franklin's emerging role as his father's successor.
 A few month later in 1995, Franklin Graham became vice-president of the BGEA.
 According to Billy Graham's biographer, the decision to appoint his son, Franklin, as the head of the BGEA was initially controversial among some long-time employees who were critical of Franklin's lifestyle that clashed with the organization's conservative corporate traditions.
 At the same time, Franklin's father remained chairman and chief executive.

-According to Billy Graham's autobiography, Franklin Graham gradually assumed greater leadership responsibilities within the Billy Graham Evangelistic Association (BGEA) as his father reduced his public engagements and administrative duties due to declining health; during this transition, Franklin took on more day-to-day operations within the organization.
+According to Billy Graham's autobiography, Franklin Graham gradually assumed greater leadership responsibilities within the Billy Graham Evangelistic Association (BGEA) as his father reduced his public engagements and administrative duties due to declining health.
 Billy Graham stated that Franklin's experience as the president of a global Christian relief and evangelism organization made him well-qualified to lead BGEA.
 In 2000, Franklin Graham was named the CEO of the organization, since his father retired from ministry.
 According to the BGEA spokeswoman, it was his father's decision to let his son take charge.
 In 2001, Franklin Graham succeeded his father, Billy Graham, as President of BGEA.
-According to Billy Graham, board of directors unanimously elected Franklin to succeed him as President of BGEA.